Image 1: Park Service Map of Great Smoky Mountains National Park

 Image 2: Thunderstorm over Great Smoky Mountains National Park.
 The Smokies are the wettest spot in the lower-48 except for the Pacific Northwest, with the high elevations scraping rain out of the sky to water the wonderful forest.

-Image 3: Bridge, Great Smoky Mountains National Park.
+Image 3: A stone bridge over a stream.
+Caption: Bridge, Great Smoky Mountains National Park.
 The abundant rainfall in the Smokies feeds numerous beautiful streams, such as seen here and in the next picture; many streams host native brook trout.

-Image 4: Close-up view of a stream in the Smokies
+Image 4: Close-up view of a stream in the Smokies.
+There are many large rocks with white water rushing around them.

-Image 5: A water fall in the Smokies.
-This photo from the USGS archives were taken by W.B.
+Image 5: A waterfall in the Smokies.
+Caption: This photo and the next, from the USGS archives, were taken by W.B.
 Hamilton in 1954.
+They show two of the many beautiful waterfalls in the Smokies.
+A little extra description of waterfalls is inserted between the two.

-Image 6: Waterfalls usually indicate something interesting in recent geological time; water flows faster and erodes more on steeper slopes, so waterfalls quickly become rapids.
+Image 6: Two waterfalls in the Smokies.
+Both photos from the USGS archives were taken by W.B.
+Hamilton in 1954.
+Caption: Waterfalls usually indicate something interesting in recent geological time; water flows faster and erodes more on steeper slopes, so waterfalls quickly become rapids.
 Hence, these waterfalls suggest a recent event, perhaps of mountain-building.
 Yet, the newest scientific studies suggest that conditions have not changed recently.
 The debate is more than academic; if mountain-building has occurred recently, then the risk of earthquakes is higher than it otherwise would be, with implications for zoning codes and construction practices and emergency services.
 Although the basic outline of geology is well-known, large and important questions remain!

 Image 7: Another Smoky Mountain waterfall photo from the USGS archives, taken by W.B.
 Hamilton in 1954.

 Image 8: Late-autumn view, Great Smoky Mountains National Park.
-The ridges fading into the distance are typical of the Appalachians.
+There are evergreens in the foreground, a dark blue ridge directly behind the evergreens and then many smaller mountain ridges fading into the distance as typical of the Appalachians.

 Image 9: Close up of mountain laurel in Great Smoky Mountains National Park.
-The ridges of the Smokies are mostly sandstones, metamorphic rocks and granites, which give rise to fairly acidic soils that are favored by rhododendron, azaleas (next pictures), and laurel, among others.
+Caption: The ridges of the Smokies are mostly sandstones, metamorphic rocks, and granites, which give rise to fairly acidic soils that are favored by rhododendron, azaleas (next pictures), and Laurel, among others.
 Limestones in places produce less-acidic soils and host different plants.

-Image 10: Flame azalea, Great Smoky Mountains National Park.
-About 10,000 species of plants and animals are known to live in the park, and many more are probably present.
+Image 10: Flame azalea with orange flowers, Great Smoky Mountains National Park.
+Caption: About 10,000 species of plants and animals are known to live in the park, and many more are probably present.

 Image 11: A stream with rhododendron in the background.